Hi, I’m Mia Aur.

 care.

-It is my hope, through your own empowerment, you will be moved to advocate within your communities for systems that reflect the beauty and awe of every person.
+It is my greatest hope that through your own empowerment, you will be moved to advocate within your communities for systems that reflect the beauty and awe of every person.

 How my story relates to my services